 - $40 application for assignment of trademark fee

 - $10 cancellation of trademark fee

 However, there is no fee that accompanies actions such as adding a disclaimer, or adding class numbers for trademarks.
 You may also wish to consult the Maine Trademarks Informational Guide, or seek the counsel of an experienced copyright attorney in Maine.

 How Long Does It Take to Register a Trademark and Copyright?

 According to the Maine State Government, it takes between 25 and 30 days to process and application for a trademark.
 This timeline is based on both the backlog of applications, and a first come first serve policy.
 However, this is only the beginning of the process.
 The USPTO states that if there are revisions that need to be made to the application, or any issues that need correcting, the time for actually receiving your trademark is between 12-18 months.

 This process can seem lengthy, but the alternative is going into the market and having no protection for your intellectual property.
 When dealing with such a nuanced portion of the law, it may be in your best interest to consult with an experienced Maine copyright attorney.

 What’s the Difference Between a Trademark and a Copyright?

-The value of your Maine business is based on the assets it owns.
-It’s important to note that the most valuable assets are not always physical or even financial assets.
+The value of your Maine business depends on the assets it owns.
+It’s important to note that the most valuable assets are not always physical or financial.
 Your intellectual property counts as assets too.
-Because of this, if people use those assets without your permission, you can file a lawsuit against them for infringement.
+Because of this, if people use those assets without your permission, you can and should file a lawsuit against them for infringement under copyright law.

-Are you ready to tap into our network of committed Maine intellectual property lawyers, so they can guide you along every step of the way?
+Are you ready to tap into our network of Maine copyright attorneys that can guide you through every step?
 We can even help you connect with an attorney across Maine state lines.